dmitriz/promises-spec/README.md

 1. "atomic" construction is one that cannot be broken into several simpler ones.
 1. "wrapping" a value `x` into a promise is a basic atomic construction creating a new promise that is fulfilled with `x`.
 Here `x` is allowed to be a promise `p` that would be wrapped into a promise fulfilled with `p`, making no distinction between `p` and other objects or primitive values and thus working uniformly across the language.
 (The currently implemented native `Promise.resolve` method can only wrap a non-promise.
 If a promise is passed, it will instead recusrively unwrap it, making this operation not atomic.
 Although it is currently not possible to wrap a promise into another promise, we prove here that adding this construction can peacefully coexist along the current spec and will make usage simpler and adressing needs of more people.)
-1. "unwrapping" (or "flattening") a promise `p` is another basic atomic construction, converse to the "wrapping", that creates a new promise `np` attempting to "unwrap" `p`, that behaves identically to `p` except when `p` resolves with value equal to another promise `q`.
-In the latter case, `np` adopts the complete behavior of `q`.
+1. "unwrapping" (or "flattening") a promise `p` is another basic atomic construction, converse to the "wrapping", that creates a new promise `np` attempting to "unwrap" `p`, that behaves identically to `p` except when:
+    1. `p` resolves with value equal to another promise `q`, then `np` adopts the complete behavior of `q`.
 1. "recursive unwrapping" a promise `p` is a non-atomic construction consisting of repeatedly unwrapping as long as possible, i.e. as long as each new unwrapped promise gets fulfilled with another promise.
 This is precisely the current behavior of `Promise.resolve(p)`.
 (Warning.
 Recursive unwrapping e.g. using current `then` and `resolve` methods may lead to infinite loops and system crashes.)